40a/docker-couchdb/README.md

 inclusivedesign/couchdb
 ```

-If a container has been created using this image then it can be restarted like so:
+If a container has been previously created using this image then it should be started like so:

 ```
 sudo docker run \
 --name="couchdb" \
--d
+-d \
 -p 5984:5984 \
 -e COUCHDB_ADMIN_USERNAME=testname \
 -e COUCHDB_ADMIN_PASSWORD=testpassword \